NK Bosna Visoko

 Nogometni klub Bosna Visoko (Bosna Football Club) is a professional association football club from the city of Visoko that is situated in Bosnia and Herzegovina.

 Currently, Bosna plays in the Second League of the Federation of Bosnia and Herzegovina (Group Center) and plays its home matches on Stadion Luke which has a capacity of 5,200 seats.

 The club's greatest success was in the late 1990s.
-Guided by manager Ivo Ištuk, Bosna won the Bosnian Cup, Bosnian Supercup and came close to win the league title in the 1997–98 season.
+Guided by manager Ivo Ištuk, Bosna won the Bosnian Cup, Bosnian Supercup and came close to winning the league title in the 1997–98 season.

 History

 Foundation

 NK Bosna was founded in 1953 in the city of Visoko with the merging of local sides NK Jadran (1923) and NK Radnički (1934) into a single club.
 After spending a decade in the third-tier, the club got promoted to the Yugoslav Second League in 1963, which was the club's biggest achievement in the former Yugoslavia.
 Bosna again got promoted to the second league in 1978 after winning the Bosnia and Herzegovina Republic League.
 The club stayed in the league for three years, before being relegated in the 1980–81 season.